 I am pretty excited by my new no-bake Delicake cake ware, and I highly recommend it.
-It behaves absolutely great, it’s non stick, the sleeve removes easily and love the fact it can be either refrigerated or frozen.
-This No-Bake Chocolate Biscuit Cake recipe fit perfectly for my new cake ware.
+It behaves absolutely great, it’s non-stick, the sleeve removes easily and loves the fact it can be either refrigerated or frozen.
+This No-Bake Chocolate Biscuit Cake recipe fits perfectly for my new cake ware.

 No-Bake Chocolate Biscuit Cake